 Vagabond Build Talisman & Armor

-As for the Elden Ring Vagabond Talisman, we want to use those that can assist us in wielding strength-based swords.
+As for the Elden Ring Vagabond Talisman, you want to use those that can assist in wielding strength-based swords.

 Erdtree Favor

-The Erdtree Favor works great with the Elden Ring Vagabond Build as due to the weapons, we’re rocking a heavy build.
-To help us maintain our agility in battle, the Talisman will provide us with additional endurance, health, and equip load.
-The increased equipment load will give us the slight edge needed to remain in the medium roll category.
+The Erdtree Favor works great with the Vagabond Build, as due to the weapons, I’m rocking a heavy build.
+To help you maintain agility in battle, the Talisman will provide you with additional endurance, health, and equip load.
+The increased equipment load will give you the slight edge needed to remain in the medium roll category.

 To get the Erdtree Favor, you need to head to the starting area of the game.
 And that is where you will find the Fringefolk Hero’s Grave.
 You will need two stoneword keys to get past the imp statues.
 You could try getting this Talisman early on in the game if you picked the stonesword keys as your keepsake.